Magnetization in the zig-zag layered Ising model and orthogonal polynomials: Introduction

-The planar Ising (or Lenz--Ising) model, introduced by Lenz almost a century ago, has an extremely rich history which is impossible to overview in a short introduction, instead we refer the interested reader to the monographs~\cite{mccoy-wu-book,baxter-book,palmer-book,smirnov-duminil-lectures} as well as the papers~\cite{niss-I,niss-II,niss-III,mccoy-maillard-12,chelkak-cimasoni-kassel} and references therein for more information on various facets of this history.
-From the `classical analysis' viewpoint, one of the particularly remarkable aspects is a very fruitful interplay between the explicit computations for the planar Ising model and the theory of {Toeplitz determinants}.
-This interplay originated in the groundbreaking work of Kaufman and Onsager in late 1940s (see~\cite{baxter-onsager-I,baxter-onsager-II}) and, in particular, lead Szeg\"o to the strong form of his famous theorem on asymptotics of Toeplitz determinants; we refer the interested reader to the recent survey~\cite{deift-its-krasovsky} due to Deift, Its and Krasovsky for more information on the developments of this link since then.
-It is nevertheless worth noting that this research direction mostly originated in questions related to the homogeneous model in the infinite-volume limit -- a well-understood case from the physical perspective.
+It is nevertheless worth noting that the research direction {outlined above} mostly originated in questions related to the homogeneous model in the infinite-volume limit -- a well-understood case from the {statistical physics} perspective.
 At the same time, it seems that the much richer setup of the \emph{layered model} -- first considered by McCoy--Wu and Au-Yang--McCoy in~\cite{McCoy-Wu-random-I,McCoy-Wu-random-II,McCoy-random-III,AuYang-McCoy-layered-I,AuYang-McCoy-layered-II}, see also~\cite[Sections~3.1,3.2]{McCoy-1999} and~\cite{pelizolla1997} for historical comments -- did not attract much attention of mathematicians.
-Unfortunately, \emph{tour de force} computations summarized in the monograph~\cite{mccoy-wu-book}, are nowadays often considered (at least, in several mathematical sub-communities interested in 2D statistical mechanics) as being too technically involved to develop their analysis further.
-Certainly, this is an abnormal situation and by writing this paper we hope to bring the attention to this `layered' setup, targeting not only probabilists but also the orthogonal polynomials community. {In the mathematical physics literature, the interest to the layered Ising model also reappeared recently; e.g. see~\cite{au-yang-13},~\cite{CGG-19-MWmodel} and references therein.}
+Unfortunately, \emph{tour de force} computations summarized in the monograph~\cite{mccoy-wu-book}, are nowadays often considered (at least, in several mathematical sub-communities interested in 2D statistical {physics}) as being too technically involved to develop their analysis further.
+Certainly, this is an abnormal situation and by writing this paper we hope to bring the attention to this `layered' setup, targeting not only probabilists but also the {spectral theory/orthogonal polynomials} community.
+In the mathematical physics literature, the interest to the layered Ising model also reappeared recently; e.g. see~\cite{au-yang-13},~\cite{CGG-19-MWmodel} and references therein.